DavidFeng-8844/MyNotes/Obsidian_Files_Git/C_Notes/C Strings.md

 ```
 It is important that the size of the empty character array, `dst`, be greater than or equal to the length of the string `src` plus one for the null character (‘\0’) in order to accommodate all incoming characters.
 If the `dst` char array is too short, the program will exhibit undefined behavior.
 Similar to the `strcat()` function, a new string will not be created.

+## fgets

+### IO
+The system uses buffered I/O. This means the input is stored in temporary memory (the buffer) until the Return key is pressed; this adds a newline character to the input and sends the whole line on to fgets() .